 - Step 5: Add a human player in the loop

 In the sixth step of the tutorial, you'll implement your first webapp to provide a more user friendly interface for the human player.

-In the seventh step of the tutorial, you'll implement your an actor trained with Reinforcement Learning.
+In the seventh step of the tutorial, you'll implement an actor trained with Reinforcement Learning.

-The implementation will be done in Python and using Tensorflow.
+The implementation will be done in Python, using Tensorflow.